segmentstream-com/segmentstream-com.github.io/_docs/integrations/facebook.md

 ### <a name="2_2"></a>Pass the cost of goods to the event value parameter
 ------
-By default, along with the `Viewed Product Detail` event, DigitalDataManager does not transfer the price of the item in the `value` parameter.
+By default, along with the `Viewed Product Detail` event, SegmentStream does not transfer the price of the item in the `value` parameter.
 In the Facebook documentation it is written that the value of an event should be passed to the value parameter and not the value of an item.
 If you want to transfer the value of the goods to the `value` variable - enable this setting.
 The currency from the variable `product.currency` will also automatically be transferred.

 ### <a name="3"></a>Custom events